Gyula, Hungary: History

-The first recorded reference to Gyula was in a document dated 1313 which mentions a monastery called Gyulamonostora (Julamonustra in Latin).
-By 1332 the settlement around the monastery was called Gyula.
-The construction of Gyula Castle began in the 14th century but finished only in the mid-16th century.
-It was the property of the Maróthy family and later John Corvinus, the illegitimate son of Matthias Corvinus.
-Turks conquered Gyula in 1566 and the town remained part of the Ottoman Empire until liberated by Christian troops in 1694.
 Due to the wars, most of the native Hungarian population fled from Gyula and Békés County became near uninhabited.
 The landowner János Harruckern invited German, Hungarian, and Romanian settlers, who re-established the town in the early 18th century.
 In 1881, the town had 18,046 inhabitants, of which 12,103 were Hungarians, 2,608 Romanians, 2,124 Germans, 400 Slovaks and 811 of other ethnicities.
 Gyula became a popular tourist destination in the 20th century.
 The thermal bath was established in 1942 and expanded in 1959, and the castle was restored in 1962.